zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

    uploadHandler :: S.Handler AppState AppState ()
    ```

-7. Store the meme metadata when at the upload time.
-Hook meme saving
+7. Store the meme metadata at the upload time.
+Hook the meme saving
    logic inside of ```uploadHandler```:

    ```haskell